 Tahoe is receiving additional support and capacity from DGS and HCD following Governor Gavin Newsom’s executive order to make some types of state land available to develop affordable housing.
 Any development under this executive order must be at least 50 percent affordable.

-The Conservancy and its partners, which also include the City of South Lake Tahoe and the Tahoe Regional Planning Agency, held a public meeting in December 2019.
-On April 23, the agencies will provide an informational update for 1860 Lake Tahoe Boulevard and 1029 Tata Lane properties and continue to seek public input.
+The Conservancy and its partners, which also include the City of South Lake Tahoe and the Tahoe Regional Planning Agency, held a public meeting in December 2019 and a virtual public meeting on April 23, 2020.

 About These Conservancy Properties